oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ### Demonstration Testbench
 In this sample, a testbench is used to demonstrate the SVD design.

-The resulting singular values are checked against eigen values calculated by a reference PCA algorithm that is also used in the PCA sample.
+The resulting singular values are checked against eigenvalues calculated by a reference PCA algorithm that is also used in the PCA sample.

 Since the singular vectors in $U$ and $V$ are non-unique, their correctness are checked by (1) checking for orthogonality, and (2) that they satisfy the relationship $A = USV^T$.